Olical/Package.js/README.md

 		myScript.register();
 	});

 I hope this has been enough to get you going.
 If not, just have a look at the source and the API.
 You will be able to work out anything you need.
+You may also find the examples section very helpful.

+# Examples

+## Main script

+	// Set the default package root
+	Package.defaultRoot = '/assets/javascript/packages';

+	// Initialise the main scripts package
+	var mainScript = new Package({
+		path: 'myApp.mainScript',
+		dependencies: [
+			'frameworks.MooTools', // /assets/javascript/packages/frameworks/mootools.js
+			'myApp.classes.TweetLoader' // /assets/javascript/packages/myApp/classes/TweetLoader.js
+		]
+	}).loadDependencies(function() {
+		// Main scripts code goes here

+		// Register the package
+		mainScript.register();
+	});

+## Class or general script to be used by main

+	// Initialise package
+	var TweetLoader = new Package('myApp.classes.TweetLoader');

+	// Your code to be loaded here

+	// Register the package
+	TweetLoader.register();

+## Converted framework to use as a package

+	// Initialise package
+	var mootools = new Package('frameworks.mootools');

+	// Original code from framework here

+	// Register the package
+	mootools.register();

+## Loading a package outside of the dependency array

+	// Register and load the package
+	var mootools = new Package('frameworks.mootools').load(function() {
+		// Code that uses the package here
+		// Because this will be called when it is loaded / when mootools.register() is called });

 # API